 Adding microgreens to tasty foods- Win!

-This recipe is a good example of a very tasty food that is quite palatable to even those who dislike veggies.
+This recipe is a good example of tasty food that is quite palatable to even those who dislike veggies.
 A lot of our recipes are created to be inviting to those that do not normally eat vegetables.
-I have a few of them in my family, but I don’t give up easily!
-Desserts are tempting to almost anyone- who is going to turn down a cookie just because it has green things in it… well, unfortunately, there are adults as well as children that believe that they dislike vegetables in any shape or form, including specks in cookies.
-Our job is to change hearts and minds to increase health and nutrition!
+I have a few of them in my family, as you may in your own- or perhaps you, yourself, do not care for vegetables but know you should eat more.
+Where to start?
+Desserts are tempting to almost anyone- add enough flavorful ingredients and you may overcome the person’s belief that they dislike vegetables in any shape or form, including specks in cookies.

 Only 2% of teens eat enough green vegetables

-Children in the United States between the ages of 1-10 are eating 50% less green vegetables than similar aged children 15 years ago.
+Children in the United States between the ages of 1-10 are eating 50% less green vegetables than similar-aged children 15 years ago.
 Only 2% of youth ages 13-17 eat enough green vegetables.
 Those statistics should make anyone pause.
-Brain and body health depend on getting the right kind of fuel.
-Microgreens can be an excellent tool to increase the consumption of vegetables in children, youth, and adults of all ages.
+Both short-term and long-term brain and body health depend on getting the right kind of fuel.
+Microgreens can be an excellent tool to increase the consumption of vegetables in children, youth, and adults.

-What do you do if your child doesn’t like vegetables?
+What do you do if your child does not like vegetables?

 Start where they are.
-Make the stuff with greens in it taste fantastic and serve them for snacks (check out the chocolate chip cookie recipe).
-Make treats like these peanut butter balls or ice cream with microgreens.
-Put a handful of chopped microgreens in the pancake batter and call it leprachaun pancakes.
+Add small amounts of vegetables to the foods they already love gradually increasing the vegetables as they realize it still tastes good.
+Make the foods with greens taste and look good and serve them for snacks (check out the chocolate chip cookie recipe).
+Make treats like these peanut butter balls or this ice cream recipe.
+Put a handful of chopped microgreens in pancake batter and call it leprechaun pancakes.
+Be creative and persistant.

-One of the best tips is to encourage children to grow their own microgreens- they may be more willing to eat what they have grown themselves.
-Our Adventure Kits are perfect for children- and the subscription kits that will be the focus of our Kickstarter Campaign in just a few months will not only get them growing a new appreciation for microgreens, it will help them discover why they WANT to eat a few veggies every day as they learn about nutrition, biology, and other great STEAM ideas.
+One of the best tips is to encourage children to grow their own microgreens- they will be more willing to eat what they have grown themselves.
+The Microgreen Adventure Kits are perfect for children as well as the subscription kits that will be the focus of our Kickstarter Campaign in just a few months.
+The kits will not only get them growing microgreens, but they will also help them discover why they WANT to eat a few veggies every day as they learn about nutrition, biology, botany, and other great ideas.

 - Smile when you eat vegetables.
-Studies have shown that whey YOU smile when you eat vegetables, it affects your family- they are more willing to eat them also.
+Studies have shown that when YOU smile when you eat vegetables, it affects your family- they are more willing to eat them also.

 - Eat together.
-Numerous studies show that eating together not only is an important aspect of family life, but also tends to promote more sensible eating habits, especially consumption of healthy vegetables.
+Numerous studies show that eating together not only is an important aspect of family life but also tends to promote more sensible eating habits, especially the consumption of healthy vegetables.

 - Stay positive.
 Avoid forcing your kid to eat vegetables and punishing them when they don’t.
 Instead, use positive reinforcement by praising them when they do eat a few bites or finish their vegetables.

 - Let your child experiment.
-There are some vegetables your kids will not like, and that’s okay!
-Let them walk around the produce section and choose a vegetable to try.
-Let your child know that when we try a new food, it sometimes takes trying it 10 times before our taste buds realize it is good.
+There are some vegetables your kids will not like, and that’s okay- there are many healthy alternatives to choose from.
+Let them walk around the produce section and select a vegetable to try.
+Let your child know that when we try new food, it sometimes takes trying it 10 times before our taste buds realize it is good.
 Experiment, but don’t give up too soon!

 Fresh Mint Ice Cream with Pea Microgreens